Finance and Business

 - i/c: AGH

-The Economics Society gathers, together with pupils from Larkmead and St Helen’s, to listen to a talk from an individual either from the world of business or academia.
+The Economics Society gathers, together with pupils from St Helen’s, once a fortnight to discuss and engage with the world of economics through a variety of activities.
+These activities include, for example, pupil presentations, writing for essay competitions, watching and discussing online lectures, and playing some economics-related games.
+Approximately once a term, the society listens to a talk from an individual either from the world of business or academia.
 This gives pupils a chance to understand the practical application of some of the ideas they have learnt about in class.
 The talks are normally 40 minutes long and there is a chance for pupils to pose questions at the end of the lecture.

 Investment and Trading Club